This post was originally published in November 2023. Last updated: November 2025.

 Flooring

-When it’s time to select a floor covering for your basement, pricing will vary depending on the material you choose: Laminate flooring costs $1 to $6 per square foot, carpet costs $2 to $8, ceramic tile costs $7 to $14, and hardwood costs $6 to $13.
+Flooring costs vary depending on the material you choose.
+Laminate flooring costs $1 to $6 per square foot, carpet costs $2 to $8, ceramic tile costs $7 to $14, and hardwood ranges from $6 to $13 per square foot.
+Higher-end or waterproof flooring options will increase costs.

 Electrical Wiring